-Impervious Surface: a man-made material which covers the surface of land and substantially reduces the infiltration of storm water to a rate of five percent (5%) or less.
+Impervious Surface: an constructed material which covers the surface of land and substantially reduces the infiltration of storm water to a rate of five percent (5%) or less.
 Impervious surface shall include, but not limited to: pavement, buildings, structures, decks, patios, gazebos, and pools.